jirgn/.dotfiles/README.md

 These are the standard files to be used in your userprofile.

-1. .profile -> is loaded first of all your homefolder
+1. .profile -> evironment and bash
 2. .osx -> some modifications on mac osx
-3. .bashrc -> config for bash
-4. .vimrc -> config for vim
+3. .vimrc -> config for vim

 ## zsh (version > 3.4.10)